ITCowboys/Blueprint-Microsoft-365/content/security-and-governance/essentials/patch-applications.md

+Patch Applications
 ---
-title: "Patch Applications"
-linkTitle: "Patch Applications"
-weight: 010
-type: docs
-description: This page provides a template and guidance to assist organisations in documenting their approach to patching applications, as per the Essential Eight Maturity Model, associated with their system(s) built on ASD's Blueprint for Secure Cloud.
----

-{{% alert title="Instruction" color="dark" %}}

-The Essential Eight sections of a System Security Plan (SSP) should document the Essential Eight Maturity levels associated with implementation of a system.
+The Essential  sections of a System Security Plan (SSP) should document the Essential Eight Maturity levels associated with implementation of a system.
 As with other sections of the SSP, information in the email section should be documented according to the relevant controls outlined in ASD's ISM and the SSP Annex.

 All template text refers to a typical implementation of a system built using the Blueprint, and includes reference to organisational policies, processes and technical configurations to be implemented in addition to the technical controls that may be configured using guidance from the Blueprint.
 Any implementation implied by the below text should not be considered as prescriptive of how the organisation must scope, build, document, or assess its system.

 When completing the below template, organisations should insert and update information where relevant to ensure it accurately represents the Essential Eight Maturity levels associated with implementation of their system.
 When complete, remove any instructional boxes throughout.

-{{% /alert %}}

-{{% alert title="Blueprint guidance" color="info" %}}

 For applicable government organisations to meet the minimum requirements established under the [*Protective Security Policy Framework* (PSPF)](https://www.protectivesecurity.gov.au/publications-library/policy-10-safeguarding-data-cyber-threats) maturity model, these organisations must implement Maturity Level Two for each of the below components of ASD's [*Essential Eight Maturity Model*](https://www.cyber.gov.au/resources-business-and-government/essential-cyber-security/essential-eight).

 As with implementation of ISM controls, the Blueprint does not itself *achieve* any particular Essential Eight Maturity levels, but rather assists organisations in designing and building systems to achieve their desired maturity level based on their own operating context.

-{{% /alert %}}

 ### Applicability